Innovation Studies

 university researchers

-high value of collaboration among scientists and of interactions of university researchers
+The high value of collaboration among scientists and of interactions of

-perspective.
-This involves viewing networks as a resource that offers
+a resource-based perspective.
+This involves viewing networks as a resource that

-competitive advantages to an individual university researcher in terms of
+offers competitive advantages to an individual university researcher in terms

-career development.
-Our results show that networking and career development are
+of career development.
+Our results show that networking and career development

-strongly related, but it is important to distinguish between different types of
+are strongly related, but it is important to distinguish between different

-networks.
-Although networks on various levels (faculty, university, scientific,
+types of networks.
+Although networks on various levels (faculty, university,

-industrial) show strong correlations, we found three significant differences.
+scientific, industrial) show strong correlations, we found three significant

-First, networking within one’s own faculty and with researchers from other
+differences.
+First, networking within one’s own faculty and with researchers

-universities stimulates careers, while interactions with industry do not.
+from other universities stimulates careers, while interactions with industry do

 network activity first rises, but then declines after about 20 years.